thequickfixer/custom-linux-kernel-guide/README.md

 - dracut
 - grub

-# Kernels to choose from:
+# Prepare for the installation

 - Linux-zen
 - Linux